Enhancing deep neural networks with morphological information: Evaluation

-In most cases, the specific multilingual BERT models without additional features do as well as or better than the best performing original multilingual BERT model with additional features.
-The only worse LAS scores are achieved on English and Estonian, indicating that trilingual BERT models are better adapted to the task than the original multilingual models.
-The addition of morphological features increases the UAS and LAS even further.
-For UAS, the improvements are generally smaller than before (see \Cref{fig:dependency_parsing}), with the only improvement larger than $1\%$ being on Estonian.
-For LAS, the improvements are larger compared to UAS and range from $0.54\%$ (Slovene) to $2.23\%$ (Estonian); only one language sees an improvement of less than $1\%$.
-These results indicate that the additional morphological features still contain valuable information for the DP task, which the BERT models do not capture.
-We hypothesise that slightly lower performance of FinEst BERT (without additions) on Estonian as well as slightly larger increase when adding morphological features might be due to variability in the training process.
+We show the results in Table \ref{tab:dp-more-specific-bert}.
+In most cases, the specific multilingual BERT models, even without additional features, do as well as or better than the best performing original multilingual BERT model with additional features.
+The only worse LAS scores are achieved on Russian.
+This indicates that the more specific multilingual BERT models are generally better suited for the DP task than the original multilingual models.
+The addition of morphological features increases the LAS even further.
+The improvements range from $0.54\%$ (Slovene) to $2.23\%$ (Estonian) and are statistically significant for four out of six languages.

-For monolingual models (the most language-specific), the results are mixed, but the general trend is that the additional features help little or not at all.
-The English monolingual model without and with morphological additions performs comparably to its multilingual (CroSloEngual) counterpart, and we do not see any additional increase in the performance.
-The Russian monolingual model achieves comparable UAS and LAS to the best performing original multilingual BERT model with additional features.
-With the addition of morphological features, the scores increase, but only marginally (under $0.5\%$).
-The Finnish monolingual model outperforms the best performing multilingual (FinEst) counterpart.
-The addition of morphological features to the monolingual Finnish model increases the scores further: UAS by $0.33\%$ and LAS by $0.68\%$, but these increases are not statistically significant.
+The monolingual models without additional features set an even higher baseline performance.
+The results of including additional information are mixed, though surprisingly many languages still see a significant increase in LAS.
+Out of twelve languages, the improvements are significant for eight and not significant for four languages.

+These results indicate that the additional morphological features contain valuable information for the DP task, which the more specific BERT models still do not capture entirely.
+However, they improve over massively multilingual (i.e. more general) models.
+We suspect the increase would be even less pronounced if we experimented with ``large`` (as opposed to base-sized) variants, e.g., the large English BERT would likely benefit even less from additional morphological information.
+We leave this line of experiments for further work.